Connect to a Kafka cluster

 - Open the database cluster page → Connection tab.

-- In the Connection addresses block, view the address.
+- In the Connection settings block, view the address.

 Connect with SSL